mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 >abstract="With constraints, you can specify how the offer is prioritized and presented to the user compared to other offers."

 >[!CONTEXTUALHELP]
+>id="ajo_decisioning_constraints"
+>title="About offer constraints"
+>abstract="With constraints, you can specify how the offer is prioritized and presented to the user compared to other offers."

+>[!CONTEXTUALHELP]
 >id="od_offer_priority"
 >title="About offer priority"
 >abstract="In this field, you can specify priority settings for the offer.
 Priority is a number used to rank offers that meet all constraints such as eligibility, dates, and capping."